danyelfreir/VLN2-H42/RequirementAnalysis/Usecases.md

 Name: Save delivery information
 Number: 22
-Description: User saves his delivery information for a quicker checkout
+Description: User saves his delivery information for a quicker. checkout
 Priority: Medium
 Author: Gissur Már
 Source: Nr 28 in requirements
 Actors: Buyer
 Precondition: User is logged in
-Postcondition: Delivery information is saved for an easier and faster checkout
+Postcondition: Delivery information is saved for an easier and faster checkout.
 Trigger: buyer wants to make a faster checkout when his bid is accepted Main success scenario:
     1. User clicks on his profile image